Gardening

 Control of Invasive Species

-When done well, your garden can be a source of refuge for local biodiversity and an active contributor to restoring New Zealand's natural heritage.
+A well-managed garden provides refuge for local biodiversity and helps restore New Zealand’s natural heritage.

 5. Garden Practices Improve Soil Health and Water Control